Skip to main content

 Screen readers recognise page structure

-Assistive technology works more efficiently with structured content as it can predict what the information is and read it out in an order that will best help its users.
+Assistive technology works more efficiently with structured content as it can predict what the information is and read it out in an order that will best help users with accessibility needs.

 For example, a screen reader will read each heading on a page out loud so users can choose which section they want to hear more about and navigate directly to it.

 Screen readers can also recognise the type of field the text is in, like the time and date fields on an Event page.
-This means that if a user wants to know when an event takes place, their screen reader can provide them with this information without them having to read the whole page.
+This means that if a blind user or a user with low vision wants to know when an event takes place, their screen reader can provide them with this information without them having to read the whole page.

 When you add information to certain fields in a Typecase template, it can be reused on other pages.
 This reduces the need for people to update multiple pages when information changes and reduces the risk of incorrect information staying on the site because there's only one place to change it.